Part III of a Series

 Remember how important your body is to you.
 This is not only about the woman, of course, but it is at least about the woman.
 It would be a great progress for the woman to whom we are speaking to feel clearly the value we believe she has.
 If we hope to kindle affection for unborn children as valuable human beings, one necessary (though not sufficient) step is to kindle affection for the woman experiencing unintended pregnancy.

-See www.jfaweb.org/blog/bodily-rights for more posts in this series.
+See www.jfaweb.org/blog/bodily-rights to read more posts in this series.